amoscao/blunderfish/README.md

 Stockfish still runs at max strength, but you control a configurable **Blunder Chance** that makes it play random legal moves some percentage of the time.
 Sometimes it calculates like a machine.
 Sometimes it forgets what game it's playing.

+## Game modes
+### Blunderfish
+Max difficulty stockfish, but it is forced to randomly make a blunder.

+### Blindfish
+Max difficulty stockfish, but it randomly forgets about pieces on the board before evaluating its move

 ## Local Development

 ### Prerequisites